NicolasKheirallah/NextJs-M365-Blog/data/blog/Why-I-Choose-Education-Over-Technology-for-M365-Governance.md

 Implementing this approach across various organizations has taught me an invaluable lesson: good governance isn’t about control—it’s about empowerment through understanding.

 Yes, we still use automation and have policies and procedures in place.
 But they support the human element rather than trying to replace it.
 You can’t throw technology at an educational issue; users need to know what they are doing to make governance effective.

-## Looking Forward

-The landscape of M365 governance continues to evolve.
-With features like Copilot emerging, user understanding becomes even more critical.
-However, the fundamental principle remains the same: start with education, support with automation, and build a community around best practices.